VUMC-VMAC/GWAS_QC/README.md

 The basic process for merging multiple sets of GWAS data for a given cohort is the following:
 1. Check for sample overlap between sets
+   	- In general, keep samples in the set which has the fewest samples.
 2. Check A1/MAF between sets and remove variants with differences > 10%
 3. Merge the sets
 4. Check relatedness in the merged set and remove individuals with relatedness >0.25